akohan91/libak-salesforce-rest-api-framework/API_Reference.md

 ## `Interfaces`

-### libak_RestFramework.IRestResponse
+### libak_IRestResponse

-The `libak_RestFramework.IRestResponse` interface defines a method for sending REST responses.
+The `libak_IRestResponse` interface defines a method for sending REST responses.

 - `sendResponse(): void`: Sends the REST response.

-### libak_RestFramework.IErrorResponseFactory
+### libak_IErrorResponseFactory

-The `libak_RestFramework.IErrorResponseFactory` interface defines a method for creating error responses.
+The `libak_IErrorResponseFactory` interface defines a method for creating error responses.

-- `newErrorRestResponse(Exception exc): libak_RestFramework.IRestResponse`: Creates a new error response based on the given exception.
+- `newErrorRestResponse(Exception exc): libak_IRestResponse`: Creates a new error response based on the given exception.

-### libak_RestFramework.IRestLogger
+### libak_IRestLogger

-The `libak_RestFramework.IRestLogger` interface defines methods for logging REST-related information.
+The `libak_IRestLogger` interface defines methods for logging REST-related information.

 - `addErrorDetails(Exception exc): void`: Adds error details to the logger.
 - `createLog(): void`: Creates a log.